sguox002/leetcode/leetcode-all.md

 dijkstra: using priority_queue, src node to all other nodes with non-negative weight.
 bellman-ford: using all nodes and edges, src node to all other nodes, can dealing with negative weight.
 floyd-warshal: find all pair node shortest distance using dp.

+<<-743	Network Delay Time    		45.1%	Medium
+given a network of n nodes from 1 to n. given a list of edges [u,v,w], where w is the edge traveling time.
+We will send a signl from node k and return the tme when all the nodes received the signal. max distance from source to all other nodes.
+- dijkstra
+- bellman ford (much slower than dijkstra, 1300 vs 100ms) ->>

 <<-787	Cheapest Flights Within K Stops    		39.4%	Medium
 from src to dest within K stops. find the cheapest cost.